 Cost: Managing security across multiple clouds can be costly.
 You may need to invest in additional tools and resources to manage security across multiple clouds, which can add to overall IT costs.

-With the increasing adoption of multi-cloud architectures, it’s important to be aware of the potential risks and challenges of securing multiple cloud platforms.
+With the increasing adoption of multi-cloud security architectures, it’s important to be aware of the potential risks and challenges of securing multiple cloud platforms.
 The key to effective multi-cloud security is to adopt a comprehensive approach that considers each cloud provider’s unique security controls, compliance requirements, and threat landscapes.

 Adopting this approach involves identifying and assessing the risks, implementing security controls, and monitoring the environment for potential security threats.
 To safeguard data and infrastructure from multi-cloud security threats, you must establish clear security policies and procedures, integrate security tools and services across all cloud platforms, and maintain consistent access controls.